stu-bell/musescore_style_script/README.md

 # musescore_style_script

-Apply styles to a musescore file from a script
+Apply styles to a [Musescore](https://musescore.org/en) file from a powershell script